Austin-Routt/semscore-dspy/README.md

 2. The second figure (**☝️ top 👉 right**) is a common language effect size (CLES) matrix that compares semantic categories in terms of size superiority.
 Each cell represents the probability of a randomly drawn score from the row category being greater than a randomly drawn score from the column category.
 The most notable observation here is that a random score from the "Paraphrase" category has only a slight (56.2%) chance of being greater than a random score from the "Contradiction" category.

 3. The bottom two figures (**👇 bottom 👈 left** and **👇 bottom 👉 right**) show the bootstrap (minimum of 10,000 replicates) of the mean for each semantic category and their 95% confidence intervals.
-The means appear distinct overall, but there is almost overlap between the confidence intervals for the "Paraphrase" and "Contradiction" categories in the rightmost figure, reflecting the negligible differentiation between them seen in the CLES matrix.
+The means appear distinct overall, but there is almost overlap between the confidence intervals for the "Paraphrase" and "Contradiction" categories in the rightmost figure.

 ### Key Insights

 Based on these figures, the distributions and means of the SemScores across semantic categories generally appear distinct.
 This suggests that these categories could serve as general rules of thumb for SemScore analysis in the domain of RBC-liposome research.
 However, there are still some issues:

 - The **effect size between "Paraphrase" and "Contradiction"** is negligible.
 A random "Paraphrase" SemScore has only a slightly better probability of exceeding a "Contradiction" SemScore.
-- **"Contradiction" SemScores outperform most other categories** (≥77.8% probability) in random pairwise comparisons, except for the "Identical" abd "Paraphrase" categories.
+- **"Contradiction" SemScores outperform most other categories** (≥77.8% probability) in random pairwise comparisons, except for the "Identical" and "Paraphrase" categories.

 Therefore, a high SemScore could indicate either an accurate paraphrase of the ground truth or its complete opposite, presenting challenges in interpretation.
 The overlap between "Paraphrase" and "Contradiction" categories highlights potential ambiguity in SemScore categorization, which may limit its utility as a standalone metric.